HabitatFramework/UserGuide/glossary/glossary.rst

 		The activity being undertaken that has lead to applying this change to the spatial or attribute data of the current INCID.
 It may relate to a specific project, an ongoing process or an adhoc update.

 	Reason
 		The underlying explanation for the change in habitat or land use.
-It may be as a result of known changes in the habitat (such as habitat loss or habitat restoration) or it may be that new information indicates the existing data is wrong or that there has been a change but the underlying the cause is unknown.
+It may be as a result of known changes in the habitat (such as habitat restoration), because new information indicates the existing data is wrong or because there has been a change but the underlying the cause is unknown.

 	Source
 		A dataset, document or reference used as the source of habitat or land use information.
 Up to three sources can be defined for each INCID.